Skip to main content

 1862 St Peter's Church of England, Redvales starts (from 1872 in the present building on St Peter's Road)

-1864 Holy Trinity Church of England, Spring Street (closed)
+1864 Holy Trinity Church of England on Spring Street (now closed)

-1866 St Thomas' Church of England, Rochdale New Road.
+1866 St Thomas' Church of England on Rochdale New Road.

-1873 St Mark's Church of England, Chesham (Brookshaw Street).
+1873 St Mark's Church of England on Brookshaw Street, Chesham.

 1878 Wesleyan Methodist Mission on Russell Street (1885)